discoTUKL/disco-snc-mgf-toolbox/README.md

 ## Prerequisites

-- Python 3.7 or higher
+- Python 3.8 or higher
-- Python packages in `requiremets.txt`
+- Python packages in `requirements.txt`

 ## Introduction